 Ask for permission to use an AWS KMS key

-Important: If you're uploading an object to a bucket in a different account, you can't use the AWS managed key aws/S3 as the default encryption key.
-This is because the AWS managed key policy can't be modified.
+Important: If you upload an object to a bucket in a different AWS account, then you can't use the AWS managed key aws/S3 as the default encryption key.
+This is because you can't modify the AWS managed key policy.

 Check the bucket policy for explicit deny statements